 Work

-Evidence of how clarity creates progress.
+Evidence that clarity creates progress.

 What this work proves.